JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

     private static final String PLUGIN_NAME = "SakuraUI-Plugin";

     public SakuraUIPluginController(
         @NotNull PluginDescriptor descriptor,
         @NotNull PagePlaces places
     ) {

-        new SimplePageExtension(
-            places,
-            PlaceId.SAKURA_HEADER_NAVIGATION_AFTER, // 1
-            PLUGIN_NAME, // 2
-            descriptor.getPluginResourcesPath("basic-plugin.jsp") // 3
-        )
-            .addCssFile("basic-plugin.css") // 4
-            .register();
+        // For the Sakura UI, we register the plugin using the SAKURA-prefixed PlaceIDs.
+Keep in mind the syntax:
+        // new PlaceID(String) – the constructor accepts any string.
+Plugins for SAKURA-prefixed PlaceIDs are available only
+        // in the Sakura UI and load asynchronously. new SimplePageExtension(places, new PlaceId("SAKURA_BEFORE_CONTENT"), PLUGIN_NAME, descriptor.getPluginResourcesPath("basic-plugin.jsp")).addCssFile("basic-plugin.css").register();

+        // For the Classic UI we continue using the regular PlaceIds.
+Those plugins are rendered on the Server
+        // and, generally speaking, stay the same, as they were the last decade new SimplePageExtension(places, PlaceId.BEFORE_CONTENT, PLUGIN_NAME, descriptor.getPluginResourcesPath("basic-plugin.jsp")).addCssFile("basic-plugin.css").register();
     }
 }

 ```

+>Now, to apply your plugin to both Sakura and Classic UI, you should register your plugin twice.
+We will optimize this approach in the future releases.

-This piece of code does the following things:
+This piece of code does the following:

 1\.
-It tells the TeamCity Core, that the plugin should be placed in `PlaceId.SAKURA_HEADER_NAVIGATION_AFTER`.
-To get there, just open your TeamCity instance with the `GET` parameter `pluginDevelopmentMode=true`.
+It tells the TeamCity Core, that the plugin should be placed in `SAKURA_BEFORE_CONTENT` and `PlaceId.BEFORE_CONTENT`.
+To understand where those placeIds are - open your TeamCity instance with the `GET` parameter `pluginDevelopmentMode=true`.
 In our case, this is a [localhost instance](http://localhost:8111/bs/project/_Root?mode=builds&pluginDevelopmentMode=true).

 The `PlaceID` in the Sakura UI: